LarsBesselmann/WCA-EJA-GettingStarted/README.md

 In this case, the IBM Transformation Advisor was used to scan the application and create a migration bundle which contains next to the reports about required code changes also the Liberty server configuration (server.ml).
 The data collection can be found in the file **ta-collection/ AppSrv01.zip**, the generated migration bundle in the file **migration-bundle/modresorts.ear_migrationBundle.zip**

-#### Analyze the applicatzion via watsonx Code Assistant for Enterprise Java Application
+#### Modernize: Analyze the application via watsonx Code Assistant for Enterprise Java Application

 1. Switch to the **Project Explorer**, expand the **modresorts** application and right click on the **src** directory.
 Then select **watsonx Code Assistant > Modernize to Liberty**.